-I’m excited to talk about passion this week because I write these “Teaching and learning Articles’ with a passion.
-My desire is to write as I’m led by the Holy Spirit to boost the spiritual growth of someone.
+I’m excited to talk about passion this week because I write these “Teaching and Learning Articles’ with a passion.
+I desire to write as I’m led by the Holy Spirit to boost the spiritual growth of someone.

 I believe we all have a passion for one thing or another.
 Romans chapter 10 talks about a group of people who also have a passion.
 We will talk about them later on in this article.

 Passion is a strong feeling about something or someone or excitement for something you do now or for something you aspire to do in the future.